USING IRONXL FOR PYTHON

 pip install ironxl

-Here is a sample Python code snippet that demonstrates how to remove and rename a sheet from an Excel workbook using the IronXL library.
-IronXL is a utility that allows developers to work with Excel files (.xlsx) in a Python environment.
+Here's a sample Python code snippet demonstrating how to remove and save a worksheet from an Excel workbook using the IronXL library:

 from ironxl import *